 How will people buy your product/service unless they know about it?

-This is the primary objective of content marketing – to get found by your customer and future prospects.
+This is the primary objective of content marketing – to get found by your customer and prospects.

 A well-thought inbound content marketing can help you attract your potential ideal customers.

 Go where your audience is.
-Reach to them and attract them to your website, blog, sales landing pages, or e-commerce portal.
+Reach out to them and attract them to your website, blog, sales landing pages, or e-commerce portal.